 Moving forward with the project’s implementation, the first draft of the RE-START Circular Business Plan Toolkit has already been developed, including a Self-Assessment Tool containing a set of closed-ended questions, where each answer will correspond to a specific level of business idea readiness and/or circularity, and a Business Model Canvas, with a strategic management template used for developing new business models.

 The next steps of the project’s implementation involve the development of the PR2 E-training program, which involves primary and secondary research, meaning the basis for creating a training course.

 Funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
-Neither the European Union nor EACEA can be held responsible for them.2021-1-CY01-KA220-HED-000032155
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Commission.
+Neither the European Union nor the European Commission can be held responsible for them.
+2021-1-CY01-KA220-HED-000032155

 Copyright © 2022 RE-START.
 All Rights Reserved